Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 “Life, liberty, and the pursuit of happiness.”
 Our country was founded on these ideals.
 Are we living up to them?

-When faced with difficulty, we need to do three things: pray, do whatever we can for ourselves, and then trust that God has got things under control.
+When faced with difficulty, we need to do three things: pray, do what we can for ourselves, then trust that God has got things under control.